hero media

 Stillwater Saunas, Beechworth, is North-East Victoria’s first floating sauna.

-Sitting pretty on Lake Sambell in the foothills of Victoria’s High Country, this Scandi-style sauna invites guests to feel the heat and unwind, be present and reconnect with nature.
-Crafted from high-quality softwoods, the sleek design sensitively blends in with the surrounding native bushland and trees.
-The sauna fits up to five guests, making it perfect for small groups who can enjoy the signature löyly a gentle, soothing steam created when water is poured over the heated sauna stones on the wood-fired stove.
-Enjoy the smell of the wood, warmth and crackle of the fire while admiring lake views from the sauna’s expansive windows.
+Sitting pretty on Lake Sambell in the foothills of Victoria’s High Country, this Scandi-style sauna invites guests to unwind and reconnect with nature.
+Crafted from high-quality softwoods, the sleek building was designed to sensitively blend in with the surrounding native bushland and trees.
+It fits up to five guests at a time who can enjoy the signature löyly a gentle, soothing steam created when water is poured over the heated sauna stones on the wood-fired stove – while taking in calming lake views.

 Stillwater Saunas, Beechworth